Meeting XXXVI of the Conference of General Directors (Authorised Representatives) of OSJD Railways (press-release)

 New editions of OSJD leaflets O 920-1, O 920-13, O+R 941, O+R 943, O+R 944 have been approved with the cancellation of their previous editions.

 Assessing the work carried out within the framework of the PWG CI, Vyacheslav Pavlovsky, Deputy General Director of the Russian Railways OJSC, noted that this area of activity is extremely relevant and important in light of the challenges facing the railways aimed at introducing modern digital technologies in the transportation process in order to increase the attractiveness and competitiveness of railway traffic.

 The OSJD Permanent Working Group on Finance and Accounting (PWGF) was entrusted to continue its work in the field of updating the current Agreement on the Rules for Accounting in International Passenger and Freight Railway Traffic and the Rules on Accounting in International Passenger and Freight Railway Traffic, taking into account the current operating conditions of railway transport, improving the technology and reducing the time for performing the accounting due for the transportation in international railway traffic, preparing the proposals for the organisation of electronic document circulation in the area of financial relations which were agreed by the Parties to the Agreement on the Rules for the Accounting.

 CGD meeting XXXVI made a decision to grant the status of an OSJD affiliated enterprise to the following companies:

-- Gepard Express, SE, Brno, Czech Republic, specialised in the field of passenger railway traffic;
+- Gepard Express, SE, Brno, Czech Republic, specialized in the field of passenger railway traffic;

 - Ost-West Logistic Poland LLC, Warsaw, Republic of Poland, which is a licensed railway freight carrier (part of the Ost-West Logistik Netzwerk Investment Group);